-Our experiences have a great value, that is why healing hurts, because only through this pain can we learn something, grow, progress, and mature.
+Our experiences have a great value, that’s why healing hurts.
+Only through this pain can we learn something, grow, progress and mature.

 Although we might not believe it, when everything is going well we don’t pay attention to it, but when things get tough, everything changes.

 Have you realized that when you have a cold and you’re in bed, you realize the value of being healthy?
-However, you might take it for granted.
+However, you might take it for granted on other times.